hoanhan101/gray/_posts/2021-01-01-wealth-naval.md

 ---
 layout: post
-title: How to get rich by Naval
+title: How To Make Wealth by Naval Ravikant
-summary: Collection of Naval's principles on building wealth.
+summary: Give society what it wants, but doesn't know how to get yet, at scale.
 category: Key-takeaways-from-important-reading
 tags: [blog, wealth]
 ---